ustc-fmh/ecc_pipe/README.md

 -   **1** - The YAML file delimiter should not be a tab; it should consist of four spaces.
 -   **2** - The reference supports "hg38" and "mm10".
 -   **3** - The input file for CReSIL is fq but not fq.gz.
+-   **4** - If TGS data trim and cut adapt in basecalling step, it don't need QC step

 ## Software Version
 -   trim-galore 0.6.7  fastqc 0.12.1  Circle-Map 1.1.4  PrepareAA 0.1344.1  CReSIL 1.0.0  FLED 1.5.0